HORC-Lab/turtlebot3_navproject_public/README.md

 This is a Python ROS2 package that allows for controller development with /odom localization and direct trajectory path planning.
 Use to test control logic in Gazebo simulation. feedforward_proportional.py script can be modified to test different control logic.

-## Robot Submodule (`turtlebot3_msgs`)

-This package implements basic Turtlebot3 packages.
-Refer to package README for details.

-## Robot Submodule (`turtlebot3_simulations`)

-This package implements Turtlebot3 packages for Gazebo simulations.
-Refer to package README for details.